Patient Care Partnership

 - You have a right to confidential treatment of disclosures and records and an opportunity to approve or refuse their release as described in the University of Iowa Health Care Privacy Notice.

-- You have a right to view your medical records within the limits of the law.
+- You have a right to view your medical records within the limits of the law and may sign up for electronic access through the MyChart portal.

 - You have a right to have language interpretation available as needed.